Buying a home with cryptocurrency is a relatively new concept that offers several unique advantages. Here are some of the key benefits:

 - Hire a real estate agent, attorney, and title company familiar with cryptocurrency transactions.

-- Ensure compliance with local real estate and tax laws.
+- Ensure compliance with local real estate, title, tax, and reporting rules.

 6. Negotiate the Terms